For Index of Brides, CLICK

 sumptuous wedding breakfast was served.
 The bride was the recipient of many

-handsome and useful presents, showing the esteem in which the happy couple
+handsome and useful presents, showing the esteem in which the happy couple are held.
+The bridal party left for Napanee amidst

-they took the evening train for Montreal and other eastern points.
-Wedding at Conway A quiet wedding was celebrated at the home of Mr. Sylvester Sills, Conway,
+eastern points.
+Wedding at Conway A quiet wedding was celebrated at the home of Mr. Sylvester Sills,

-marriage to Mr. Thos.
+in marriage to Mr. Thos.
 Gurren.
-The ceremony was performed at eleven o'clock in
+The ceremony was performed at eleven o'clock

-the morning by Rev. D. Roberts, in the presence of a few intimated friends
+in the morning by Rev. D. Roberts, in the presence of a few intimated friends

 and relatives of the contracting parties.
 Miss Maud Webster, Napanee, acted